 DA/16/17413/R4 Details of a Travel Plan pursuant to Condition 4 of planning permission DA/16/1413.
 Craylands Primary School, Craylands Lane, Swanscombe.
-There being no further busin Members have concerns regarding this application and would like the following to form part of the conditions for any approval given to this application: There is an urgent requirement for the current 30mph limit to be reduced to 20 mph outside of the school; There should be provision of a safe crossing area for the school, Signage is required, both sides of the road, to indicate that drivers are approaching a school; The school should be asked to consider implementing a "walking bus scheme" for parents and pupils.
+OBSERVATIONS: Members have concerns regarding this application and would like the following to form part of the conditions for any approval given to this application: There is an urgent requirement for the current 30mph limit to be reduced to 20 mph outside of the school; There should be provision of a safe crossing area for the school; Signage is required, both sides of the road, to indicate that drivers are approaching a school; The school should be asked to consider implementing a "walking bus scheme" for parents and pupils.
+There beingine further bu siness to transact, the Meeting closed at 8,20 pm.